SonyResearch/mimo-audio-separation/README.md

 Pre-trained model weights used in the paper can be downloaded below.

+### Dataset & Evaluation Note
-Note that all of the models are trained on the MUSDB18-HQ train dataset (44.1 kHz, 16-bit, stereo), and SDR values listed below are evaluated on the MUSDB18-HQ test set using the `museval` library (median-of-medians), so they may differ from the values reported in the paper.
+All the models are trained on the MUSDB18-HQ train dataset (44.1 kHz, 16-bit, stereo), and SDR values listed below are evaluated on the MUSDB18-HQ test set using the `museval` library (median-of-medians), so they may differ from the values reported in the paper.
 For more details on the evaluation methodology used in the paper, please refer to Section 4.1.2.